Mistralys/jtokenizer/README.md

 a column number as well as a line number.
 Additionally there is the static `getTokenName()` method that acts like the PHP `token_name` function.

+## Token information

+The `getTokens()` method returns an indexed array with a list of token arrays.
+Each token array is an indexed array with the following information:

+1) Token identifier
+2) Matched literal
+3) Line number
+4) Column number

+The token identifier can be either an Integer, or a string.
+To get the according token type name, use the `getTokenName()` method.

 ## Source

 Derived from Tim Whitlock's JTokenizer package, released back in 2009.
 As far as